GChavezM/Python_Notes/README.md

 # Python Notes
-Just a few notes and examples about basic python 3 in a jupyter notebook.
+Just a few notes and examples about python 3 in a jupyter notebook.

+From basic to advanced.

-Easy to try
+Easy to try.